Linear Receive Beamforming for CAPA Systems: Numerical Results

 \section{Numerical Results}

 Numerical results are presented to validate the derived analytical findings and demonstrate the advantages of CAPAs over traditional SPDAs in terms of both \emph{sum-rate} and \emph{sum-MSE}.
-In these simulations, the following parameter setup is applied unless specified otherwise \cite{wang2024beamforming}.
-The receive CAPA is configured as a planar array within the $x$-$y$ plane, centered at the coordinate origin, with
+The simulations adopt the following parameter setup unless otherwise specified \cite{wang2024beamforming}.
+The receive CAPA is configured as a planar array within the $x$-$y$ plane centered at the coordinate origin.
+The aperture ${\mathcal{A}}$ follows \eqref{CAPA-Aperture_Setup} with $L_x=L_y=\sqrt{\lvert{\mathcal{A}}\rvert}$ and $\lvert{\mathcal{A}}\rvert=0.25~{{\text{m}}^{\text{2}}}$.
+A total of $K=8$ users are randomly distributed within the following region: